HCPA Champion programmes

 Champions play a key role in driving service improvements in their chosen specialist area.
 Their responsibilities include:

-- Attend all four days of the Champion course in full.
+- Attend all four/five days of the Champion course in full.

 - Work with their manager before starting the course to begin forming an initial action plan.